Below are a few of the questions we get asked, frequently:

 If all of the previous conditions have been met, the following applies:

 - The student must be eligible for registration.
 This means if you have not completed courses at this University in the past THREE semesters you must apply or reapply.
 You will be applying for the General Undergraduate Application.
 Please see the Registrar's Office website for application deadlines.

-- Forward a completed “Course Change Form” to the Faculty of Education, Office of Academic Programs or fax: (709) (864-2001).
+- Forward a completed “Course Change Form” to the Faculty of Education, Office of Academic Programs.
 By submitting this form, you are agreeing to be registered if space is available.
 Therefore, it is the student’s responsibility to check their my.mun.ca accounts frequently to see if the registration was processed and to ensure any associated fees are paid by the set deadlines.

-PLEASE NOTE: Such requests can take until the start of classes each semester to be finalized.
+PLEASE NOTE: Such requests can take until the end of the registration period each semester to be finalized.
 A seat is not guaranteed.
 The student will be given permission after all current on program students have registered and provided that there is space available in the course of choice.

 Deferred exam, absence, or special accommodations

 I require accommodation for exams.
 How do I arrange this?